Ni no Kuni: Reception

-The game's received multiple nominations and awards from several gaming publications.
+The games received multiple nominations and awards from several gaming publications.
 Dominion of the Dark Djinn won the award for Future Division from the Japan Game Awards in 2009 and 2010, and the Excellence Award in 2011, and also awarded the Rookie Award from Famitsu in 2011.
 Wrath of the White Witch appeared on several year-end lists of the best role-playing games of 2013, receiving wins from Destructoid, Game Revolution, GameTrailers, IGN, the 18th Satellite Awards and the Spike VGX 2013 Awards.
-It also received Best Game from The Huffington Post, Best Sound from Cheat Code Central, and Excellence in Animation at the SXSW Gaming Awards.
+It also received Best Game from The Huffington Post, and Excellence in Animation at the SXSW Gaming Awards.
 At the 13th National Academy of Video Game Trade Reviewers Awards, it received multiple wins, including awards for Animation, Art Direction, Original Light Mix Score, Original Family Game, as well as Original/Adapted Song for "Kokoro no Kakera".

 In May 2018, Namco Bandai reported that the series had collectively shipped 2.8 million copies worldwide, with Wrath of the White Witch shipping over 1.1 million copies and Revenant Kingdom shipping over 900,000.
 By the end of 2011, it was reported that Dominion of the Dark Djinn sold over 560,000 units; it was the 33rd best-selling game in Japan in 2010, and the 45th best-selling in 2011.
 Cross Worlds generated US$101.3 million in revenue in its first 11 days; it was the second highest-grossing game globally in that period.